LudvigOlsen/cvms/README.md

-Instead of manually typing all possible model formulas for a set of fixed effects (including the possible interactions), combine\_predictors() can do it for you.
+Instead of manually typing all possible model formulas for a set of fixed effects (including the possible interactions), combine\_predictors() can do it for you (with some constraints).

-NOTE: When more than 6 fixed effects are to be combined with all possible interactions, the formula generation can take a long time.
-To manage this, we have the option to limit the number of fixed effects in a formula, as well as the maximum interaction size (number of effects in an interaction).
+When including interactions, \>200k formulas have been precomputed for up to 8 fixed effects, with a max. interaction size of 3, and a max. of 5 fixed effects per formula.
+It’s possible to further limit the generated formulas.

 We can also append a random effects structure to the generated formulas.